 Tzintzun Aguilar-Izzo (elle | their)

-In addition, Talking Wings coordinated the North Country Art, Land and Environment Summit.
-During this month long series of events, community members from the St. Lawrence Watershed (Haudenosaunee Territory) came together to discuss sustainable and regenerative solutions for the climate crises.
+As part of Talking Wings, they have organized two environmental conferences in the Kaniatarowanneneh Watershed: The North Country Rights of Nature Symposium and North Country Art, Land and Environment Summit.
+During these events, community members from across the region came together to discuss sustainable and regenerative solutions for the climate crises.

-In addition, Tzintzun and Blake's short films and installations have been exhibited in a number of venues, such as the Centro per l'Arte Contemporanea Luigi Pecci, The ROAR Magazine, the Richard F. Brush Art Gallery, the TAUNY Center, the Godine Family Gallery/MassArt, and the K&P New York Gallery.
+In addition, Tzintzun and Blake's short films and installations have been exhibited in a number of venues, such as the Wild Center, Centro per l'Arte Contemporanea Luigi Pecci, The ROAR Magazine, the Richard F. Brush Art Gallery, the TAUNY Center, the Godine Family Gallery/MassArt, and the K&P New York Gallery.